varstruct/varstruct/README.md

 If you want Big Endian, append `BE`, for examlpe `Int16BE` or add `LE` for Little Endian.

-64 bit ints are actually only 53 bit ints, but they will still be written to 8 bytes. (taken from [int53](https://github.com/dannycoates/int53))
+64 bit ints are actually only 53 bit ints, but they will still be written to 8 bytes. (based on [int53](https://github.com/dannycoates/int53))

 ### Array(lengthArray, itemCodec)